JohnSerences/python_for_psych_neuro.github.io/README.md

   a bare `title:` with `children:` makes a section/dropdown).
 * **Change the title, author, logo, or repo link.** Edit `myst.yml`.
 * **Add a Python dependency** used by a notebook: add it to `requirements.txt`.
-* **Publish.** Just `git push` to `main` and the site rebuilds automatically.
+* **Publish.** Commit and push to `main` (in GitHub Desktop: **Commit to main** → **Push origin**, or `git push` on the command line) and the site rebuilds automatically via the Actions workflow.

-### How the new chapters were authored

-The `*-applications` companions and the two appendices were generated with a small `nbformat` script kept *outside* this repository (so the published book stays clean).
-That was a one-time scaffold; the resulting `.ipynb` files are now the source of truth and should be edited directly.
-There is no need to regenerate them.

 ---

 ## Credits & license

-Material © John Serences (with some content from Ed Vul).
+Material © John Serences (with content from Ed Vul from ~2021 Computational Social Sciences 001 at UCSD).
 Please retain attribution if you reuse or adapt this material, and add a `LICENSE` file appropriate to how you intend to share it.